 When students follow their own interests, their learning deepens and expands, sometimes in ways that I could not predict.
 I get to then see the material from their perspective, which informs how I teach it the next time around.

-When Bill Flack came to Bucknell in 2000, he planned to continue his research along the path he'd already forged: “laboratory work on emotion, and clinical work on combat-related trauma.”
+When Bill Flack came to Bucknell in 2000, he planned to continue his research along the path he'd already forged: laboratory work on emotion, and clinical work on combat-related trauma.
 Instead, his seminar students' interest in studying sexual assault on campus led the professor of psychology in a new direction.

-Back in the United States, he was asked to take part in the Administrator-Researcher Campus Climate Consortium (ARC3), which developed a new, modular survey on campus sexual assault, which in a modified form has been used by Flack during his annual research survey.
+Back in the United States, he was asked to take part in the Administrator-Researcher Campus Climate Consortium (ARC3), which developed a new, modular survey on campus sexual assault.
+Flack has used a modified form of the survey in his annual research survey.

-"Although in class I provide the basic structure and much of the reading, I also give students leeway to focus on what they find most interesting,” she says.
+"Although in class I provide the basic structure and much of the reading, I also give students leeway to focus on what they find most interesting," he says.
 "When they follow their own interests, their learning deepens and expands, sometimes in ways that I could not predict.
 I get to then see the material from their perspective, which informs how I teach it the next time around.
 So perhaps rather than a two-way street, it's more like a roundabout."

-Posted Sept.
-22, 2016
+Updated Sept.
+22, 2017